 • Menu

-How To Rent a Car in Austria: requirements & important things to know
+Car Rental in Austria: requirements & important things to know

-Hmmm, a post about renting a car in Austria…doesn’t sound much like slow travel to me?
-Well, yes, this is a slower travel blog, but hiring a car might just be your only option to reach some of its more off-the-beaten-path locales.
-Despite the country having a truly world-class public transport system, it is rather mountainous (perhaps you hadn’t heard), so in order to reach those parts not served by trains or buses, getting a car and heading out onto the open road, just like our travel heroes the pioneering Griswolds in the 80’s, is necessary.
+Hmmm, a post about car rental in Austria…doesn’t sound much like slow travel to me?
+But hiring a car gives you absolute freedom to explore any country’s more off-the-beaten-path locations and regions.
+Despite Austria having a truly world-class public transport system, it is rather mountainous (perhaps you hadn’t heard), so in order to reach those parts not served by trains or buses, hiring a car and heading out onto the open road, just like our travel heroes the pioneering Griswolds in the 80’s, is necessary.
 We’re about to dive into everything you need to know about renting a car in Austria, from which rental car company to choose, what general requirements you need to meet, what rules you need to follow to ensure a stress-free experience, and which type of car matches your specific needs.
-So buckle up, cos we’re about to hit the holiday ro-ah-o-ah-o-ah-o-ah-o-d…
+So buckle up, cos we’re about to hit the holiday ro-ah-o-ah-o-ah-o-ah-o-d!

-How old do you have to be to rent a car in Austria?
+How old do you have to be to hire a car in Austria?

 This seems to depend on which company that you hire a car from.
 Some say that you must be at least 21 years old to rent a car in Austria, some say 18 years old.
 You may also have to pay a young driver’s surcharge if you’re under 25, due to the perceived greater risk of renting cars out to newer drivers.